Arboretum

 The Sisters of Mercy of New Jersey bought the estate in 1924, moving their College of Mount Saint Mary to the site.
 The college is now Georgian Court University.
 The entire campus is a National Historic Landmark.

-The arboretum, established in 1989, is named after Sister Mary Grace Burns and comprises the landscaped part of the campus (approx. 100 acres of the 150-acre campus).
+The arboretum, established in 1989, is named after Sister Mary Grace Burns and comprises the landscaped part of the campus (approx. 100 acres).
 Our collection includes over 2,200 woody plants from over 190 species, representing most of the native species of the New Jersey Pine Barrens (New Jersey Pinelands) as well as a large number of nonnative plant species.
 We have several species listed as endangered on the IUCN Red List, and several trees that are the largest of their kind in Ocean County.
 Small Clethra alnifolia, holly and magnolia collections are located between the Italian Gardens and Formal Garden.
-They are mostly enclosed by aluminum fences but can be entered via a gate.

 Nearly ninety species of birds have been recorded on our campus.
-In spring 2021, the campus was home to a nest of bald eagles for the first time.
+We have been home for a nesting pair of bald eagles since spring of 2021.

-We welcome your tax-deductible financial contributions, which support collection development, trees to replace those that die, plant labeling, and protection against deer browsing.
+We welcome your tax-deductible financial contributions.
 To give to the arboretum, use this link: https://alumni.georgian.edu/giving.
 Thank you for your support!

 Italian Garden